So you want to get shredded?

 A quick example.

-8:00pm — 6:00am consume nothing but water (coffee/tea not okay because it will interrupt your sleep pattern)
+8:00 pm — 6:00 am consume nothing but water (coffee/tea not okay because the caffeine will interrupt your sleep pattern, more soon).

-Is this the perfect fasting example?
+Is this a one-size-fits-all example?
 No. You can mix it up to suit your needs.
 Aim for a minimum 12-hour fasting window every day.